-To resume a workflow specify the "restart" option in the options object passed to toil.job.Job.Runner. startToil().
+To resume a workflow specify the "restart" option in the options object passed to toil.common.Toil.start().
 If node failures are expected it can also be useful to use the integer "retryCount" option, which will attempt to rerun a job retryCount number of times before marking it fully failed.

-In the common scenario that a small subset of jobs fail (including retry attempts) within a workflow Toil will continue to run other jobs until it can do no more, at which point toil.job.Job.Runner.startToil() will raise a toil.leader.FailedJobsException exception.
+In the common scenario that a small subset of jobs fail (including retry attempts) within a workflow Toil will continue to run other jobs until it can do no more, at which point toil.common.Toil.start() will raise a toil. leader.FailedJobsException exception.
 Typically at this point the user can decide to fix the script and resume the workflow or delete the job-store manually and rerun the complete workflow.

-5.1.6 Functions and job functions
+11.6 Functions and Job Functions